 Philadelphia School District.
-The Secretary of Education of the Commonwealth, under the provisions of the Commonwealth's Public School Code (the "School Code"), declared the Philadelphia School District as distressed effective December 22, 2001.
+The Secretary of Education of the Commonwealth, under the provisions of the Pennsylvania Public School Code (the "School Code"), declared the Philadelphia School District as distressed effective December 22, 2001.
 During the period of distress covered by that declaration, all powers and duties of the Philadelphia School District Board of Education granted under the School Code or any other law are suspended and all such powers and duties are vested in a school reform commission.
 Currently, the school reform commission statutorily consists of five members, four appointed by the Governor and one appointed by the Mayor of the City of Philadelphia.
 The school reform commission's objectives are to improve the levels of academic achievement and achieve financial stability within the school district.
 Termination of the declaration of distress by the Secretary of Education of the Commonwealth may be made only upon the recommendation of a majority of the members of the school reform commission.
 Upon termination of the declaration of distress, the Philadelphia School District Board of Education will resume the exercise of its powers.
-Additional funding for the Philadelphia School District is included as part of the Basic Education Funding appropriation.
+Beginning in fiscal year 2006-07, \$25 million, which had been appropriated separately to the Philadelphia School District, has been incorporated into the Basic Education subsidy received by the district.

 Higher Education.
-Higher education in Pennsylvania is provided through 271 degree-granting institutions, which include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges/universities and specialized degree-granting institutions.
+Higher education in Pennsylvania is provided through 277 degree-granting institutions, which include the fourteen universities of the State System of Higher Education ("SSHE"), four State-related universities, community colleges, independent colleges and universities and specialized degree-granting institutions.
 SSHE, created in 1982 from the fourteen state-owned colleges, is administered by a Board of Governors whose members are appointed by the Governor and confirmed by the Senate.
 Over \$2.05 billion was expended by the Commonwealth in the 2008 fiscal year for these institutions and for student financial assistance.
-The enacted budget for fiscal year 2009 includes over \$2.097 billion for higher education.
+The enacted budget for fiscal year 2009 includes over \$2.05 billion for higher education.
+The recommended budget for fiscal year 2010 includes over \$2.05 billion for higher education.

+Table 14

-Table 14 Full-Time Equivalent Enrollment at State-Supported Institutions of Higher Education School Years 2003-2007
+Full-Time Equivalent Enrollment at State-Supported

-S
+Institutions of Higher Education

+School Years 2004-2008

+School Year Ended June

 2004 2005 2006 2007 2008

 State System of Higher Education.
-95 99 100 103 104
+99 100 103 104 105

-State-Related Universities 141 141 140 145 147
+State-Related Universities 141 140 145 147 149

-Community Colleges 87 88 88 91 92
+Community Colleges 88 88 91 92 95

-State-Aided Institutions 42 43 44 48 49
+State-Aided Institutions 43 44 48 49 49

-Total 365 371 372 387 392
+Total 371 372 387 392 398